haiwen/seafile-docs/maintain/seafile_fsck.md

 ## Checking Integrity of Libraries

 Running seaf-fsck.sh without any arguments will run a **read-only** integrity check for all libraries.
+It's safe to use this when the server are running.

 ```
 cd seafile-server-latest